AliceNN-ucdenver/Iasa/career.md

 ## Getting Feedback That Actually Matters

 Most people ask for feedback and get useless platitudes.
-Buffy had an advantage—Giles gave her brutally honest feedback because her life depended on it.
+Buffy had an advantage: Giles gave her brutally honest feedback because her life depended on it.
 Your career depends on honest feedback too.

 Instead of asking: "How am I doing?"
 Ask this: "What's one thing I could do differently in the next 90 days that would have the biggest impact on my effectiveness?"